aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

 }
 ```

-If we now try to validate using the profile we have just defined, we will obtain a validation constraint pointing at the
+If we now try to validate using the profile we have just defined, we will obtain a validation constraint that points to the
 `ws` protocol.

 Notice how in this case the `pattern` validation constraint has been applied to both values of the `apiContract.scheme`